 Chocolate truffles make a perfect Valentine’s Day treat, and this dairy-free version is no exception.
-Smooth, creamy, and delicious, these chocolate truffles are made with MimicCreme.
+Smooth, creamy, and delicious, these chocolate truffles are made with coconut milk.
+(I originally used MimicCreme but the company has quit making it.)
 The recipe also uses nut butter, so I apologize to those of you who are nut free.

 Two of the guys in my family now have problems with peanuts, so I made these using a natural cashew butter.
 I’m sure they would be good with almond butter also, but keep in mind that natural nut butters are generally thicker and more firm than regular processed peanut butter.
 That means I’m not sure what the consistency of the truffles would be like if you use regular peanut butter.